MathewShuvarikov/pabd24/docs/report_3.md

 ### Results and discussion
-1) When running predict_cpu_bounded on the gunicorn prom server with n=5_000_000, we obtained [result](https://github.com/MathewShuvarikov/pabd24/blob/main/log/test_np_flask_cpu_5mln.txt).
+1) When running predict_io_bounded on the gunicorn prom server we obtained [result](https://github.com/MathewShuvarikov/pabd24/blob/main/log/test_gunicorn_predict_io_bounded.txt).
-All requests are processed simultaneously, in an average of 2 seconds.
+All requests are processed simultaneously, in an average of 5.6 seconds.
 In production, this is acceptable since it is a comparably fast result.

 2) When running predict_cpu_bounded on the gunicorn prom server with n=15_000_000, we obtained [result](https://github.com/MathewShuvarikov/pabd24/blob/main/log/test_np_flask_cpu_15mln.txt).
 All requests are processed simultaneously, in an average of 5.7 seconds.
 In production, it's worse than the previous result, an average user won't appreciate such a long answer.

-2) When running predict_cpu_bounded on the gunicorn prom server with n=17_500_000, we obtained [result](https://github.com/MathewShuvarikov/pabd24/blob/main/log/test_np_flask_cpu_17_5mln.txt).
-Server collapses.
-It is out of memory.

 4) When running predict_cpu_multithread on the gunicorn prom server with n=75_000_000, we obtained [result](https://github.com/MathewShuvarikov/pabd24/blob/main/log/test_np_flask_mult_75mln.txt).
 All requests are processed simultaneously, in an average of 2.5 seconds.